End of School Year Science Activities- Discover Mentos and Diet Coke Geysers For The Last Days of School

 We use small bottles, so we don’t waste as much.

 After the test, we use Mentos or an item of choice with a 2-liter bottle.
 So much fun!
-Safety goggles are recommended because they like to look over the top of the bottle.
+Safety goggles are recommended because kids like to look over the top of the bottle.

 This unit has it all and is a great way to end the school year.
 Kids will have a great time and create fun memories.

 Head on over to check out the complete unit.
-It contains worksheets and background materials for set-up.
-It is always one of our favorite units of the year.
+It contains worksheets and background materials for setup.
+Always one of our favorite units of the year!

 SHOP THIS POST